 With all due respect to WD-40 (not to mention butter), there are many kinds of lubricants, and some are specific to the use for a reason.
 There are, in fact, garage door lubricant sprays, and as simple as you might expect lubrication to be, please do your homework first.
 A track drive opener will need to be lubricated differently (the opener track gets the grease) from a screw drive opener (in this case, the screw threads).

 You should spray the hinges, unsealed roller bearings, and torsion springs/bearings with a garage door lube product (Prime Flo garage door lubrication kit is a good example).
 A garage door lube product will penetrate, in viscous form, into the seams and joints to reduce abrasion in mechanical motion, but forms a non-tacky surface when dry that won’t easily mix with dirt and dust.
 You may be tempted to use a cheaper oil, grease, or spray-on (like WD-40) but don’t – they won’t resist the abrasive contaminants like a product specific to garage doors.
 Any pivot points where surface-against-surface friction occurs should be lubricated.
 A six-month lube schedule is recommended.

 Factors to consider: The quality of the hardware, the skill of the installation, and matching the right hardware to the size, weight, and materials of the door are all important.
-The entire door system works best when all the parts, no matter how seemingly minor, are well matched.
-That is where the pros at ADS can help extend the life of your door and provide you the most security and safety.
+The entire door system works best when all the parts, no matter how seemingly minor, are well-matched.
+That is where the pros at ADS can help extend the life of your door and provide you with the most security and safety.

 Forget About “Good Vibrations”